jibran1609/jibran-portfolio-/README.md

-SPSS Training at Chandigarh University (December 2022) Big Data Internship at CDAC Noida (January 2022 - March 2022) Contact
+SPSS Training at Chandigarh University (December 2022) Big Data Internship at CDAC Noida (January 2022 - March 2022)
+## Contact
 Feel free to reach out to me through the following channels:

 Email: jibransheikh314@gmail.com
 Phone: +91 879-522-8989
 LinkedIn: Mohd Jibran
 GitHub: jibran1609
 Thank you for visiting my portfolio!
-I look forward to connecting with you.
+I'm looking forward to talking with you.